dgroomes/electron-playground/realistic/README.md

     maker).

-Rebuilding and re-installed `build-support` is a bit of a pain.
+Rebuilding and re-installing `build-support` is a bit of a pain.
 Try this alias to make it easier:

 ```shell
 alias rbs='cd build-support && npm install && npm run build && npm pack && cd .. && npm install --save-dev ./build-support/electron-playground_realistic_build-support-1.0.0.tgz'